 Borrowing money is not a bad thing when there is a sensible reason behind it, such as buying a house or a vehicle or repairing either.
-You might even borrow to fund your children’s college education or to attend to an urgent health need.
+You might even borrow money UK to fund your children’s college education or to attend to an urgent health need.
 Bad borrowing occurs when it is chosen over saving up for a big-ticket item that can be classified as a desire rather than a necessity.
 Even worse, borrowing is negative when it is used to pay off existing debt – not including a debt consolidation loan.

 There are also a variety of sources to seek help from: mortgages and loans from the bank and brokerage firms, payday loans from payday loan service providers, cash advances from credit card accounts.
 If all else fails, you always have your good old family and friends to borrow from.
 It is just a matter of knowing who to approach in your time of need.

 Although borrowing is neither good nor bad in itself, it is people’s attitude and actions towards it that can turn it into a moral question.
 Of course, there is also the practical question: Do you really need it?
 If your answer is yes, then it is time for you to know what a prudent borrower does before jumping into a credit situation: make sure this is affordable borrowing.

 Will This Be Affordable Borrowing?

 It is not enough that you think you can afford the monthly payments.
 You have to sit down, get a paper and a pen, and list all your incomings and outgoings each month.
 Setting aside time to assess your cash flow will help you determine how much a loan or a mortgage will really affect your current lifestyle, especially if you see particulars you will have to cut down on or do away with.